 Everything changes with the times as per the law of nature .
 Successful people and businesses foresee a situation, prepare themselves, and adapt to it.
 Accordingly, entrepreneurship has evolved and transformed the way companies are run during 2024.

 From the last 100 years, the world is rapidly progressing in all ways possible.
 Moreover, the transformation of entrepreneurship has led to a complete face-lift of the way businesses are setup.
 What entrepreneurs think today is very different from those thoughts in the 1950s.

 The concept of entrepreneurship has evolved dramatically over the past two centuries.
-The key fact remains same that entrepreneurship is on the rise.
-Let us examine the reasons for this surge and compare the ways that today’s entrepreneur think contrast to their predecessors.
+However, the key fact remains same that entrepreneurship is on the rise.
+Let us examine the reasons for this surge, and compare the ways that today’s entrepreneur think contrast to their predecessors.

 - Utilizes means of production (land, labor, capital) to develop a product

 - Sells his product to gain revenue which will cover cost of production and remaining will be profit

 - Entrepreneur also develops means to increase his profits either by lessening cost of production or by relocating the means of production

 This definition though narrow but sounds familiar.
 Subsequently, the business owners on the enterprising journey are commonly practicing it as a costs cutting strategy.
 This concept is important in the relocation of economic resources for entrepreneurs as well.

 Harvard Business School’s former business professor Howard Stevenson defines entrepreneurship as follows.